Jacek Baluch

-Jacek Baluch (17 March 1940, Kraków – 3 July 2019, Kraków) was a Polish scholar, writer, poet, translator and politician.
+Jacek Bogdan Baluch (17 March 1940 – 3 July 2019) was a Polish scholar, writer, poet, translator and politician.

 Life

-Jacek Baluch studied Slavic philology at the Jagellonian University in Cracow and at Charles University in Prague.
+Jacek Baluch was born on 17 March 1940 in Kraków.
+He studied Slavic philology at the Jagellonian University in Kraków and at Charles University in Prague.
 He was a Slavist, and in the first place a Bohemist.
 He took an M.A. in 1962, earned his doctor's degree in 1968 and obtained habilitation in 1982.
 Much later, in 2008, he was nominated a professor.
 He had a wife and three children.

+He died on 3 July 2019 in Kraków.

 Political activity

 Baluch was very active in the Solidarity movement in the early eighties.
 Because of that, he was imprisoned at Załęże by Martial law.
 In the years 1990–1995 he was the ambassador of the Republic of Poland to Czechoslovakia and (after the secession of Slovakia) to the Czech Republic.
 He is said to play an important role in establishing cooperation in the Visegrád Group.
 In 2015 he was awarded by the Czech government for his work for Polish-Czech good relations with the prize Gratia Agis.